-In fiscal 2020, unchanged compared to the previous year, Siemens Bank fully hedged a fixed-interest deposit and several promissory note loans with a total volume of €203,000 thousand against interest-rate-induced market risks by means of interest rate swaps OTC for a period of up to two years, and designated these hedges as an HGB accounting group.
-These accounting groups were used to hedge valuation effects from interest-rate risks amounting to €1,680 thousand (previous year: €2,910 thousand).
+In the 2021 fiscal year, Siemens Bank fully hedged a fixed-interest deposit with a total volume of €78,000 thousand against interest-rate-induced market risks by means of interest rate swaps OTC for a period of up to one year, and designated these hedges as an HGB accounting group.
+The accounting groups for the several promissory note loans were dissolved.

+These accounting groups were used to hedge valuation effects from interest-rate risks amounting to €577 thousand (previous year: €1,680 thousand).
 The effectiveness of the accounting group is proved by a comparison of the interest-induced changes in market value.
 For recognition, Siemens Bank has applied the net hedge presentation method, according to which the ineffective part of the accounting group is to be recognized using the imparity principle.
-For this, Siemens Bank recognized provisions for onerous contracts amounting to €156 thousand (previous year: €228 thousand), which are recorded under other provisions as a component of the provisions for year-end costs.
+For this, Siemens Bank recognized provisions for onerous contracts amounting to €33 thousand (previous year: €156 thousand), which are recorded under other provisions as a component of the provisions for year-end costs.

-For short-term interest swap transactions OTC that are not incorporated into accounting groups, Siemens Bank recognized provisions for onerous contracts amounting to €273 thousand (previous year: €796 thousand), which are also recorded under other provisions as a component of the provisions for year-end costs.
+For short-term interest swap transactions OTC that are not incorporated into accounting groups, Siemens Bank recognized provisions for onerous contracts amounting to €74 thousand (previous year: €273 thousand), which are also recorded under other provisions as a component of the provisions for year-end costs.